 The magnificent Batu Caves are one of the top tourist attractions in Malaysia, partly because they are located only 13km from downtown Kuala Lumpur and easy to get to.
 Also, entrance to the main cave is free!

-Countless tour operators run half-day trips to Batu Caves but you do not really need to waste USD50 on an organized tour unless you like being rushed around the caves so that the guides can have extra time to drag you to handicraft shops and earn some extra commission.
+Countless tour operators run half-day trips to the Caves but you do not really need to waste USD50 on an organized tour unless you like being rushed around the caves so that the guides can have extra time to drag you to handicraft shops and earn some extra commission.

 The main Cave is known as the Temple Cave or Cathedral Cave and is accessed by a steep flight of 272 steps.

 The top of the stairs brings you into a massive cave with a high vaulted ceiling.
 The cave serves as a Hindu Temple devoted to Lord Muragan whose 42 meter high gold statue stands guard outside.

 There is no entry fee for visiting the Temple Cave although you may leave a donation in one of the collection boxes if you wish.